 Turn your protein shake into yummy collagen ice cream with this easy and healthy recipe that boosts muscle gain and radiant skin.

-This ketogenic ice cream for physically active people contains only 2.1 grams of carbs and 4.5 grams of protein, and 19.5 grams of healthy fats per scoop, and it tastes pretty darn delicious!
+This ketogenic ice cream for physically active people contains only 2.1 grams of carbs, 4.5 grams of protein, and 19.5 grams of healthy fats per scoop, and it tastes pretty darn delicious!

-Homemade Keto Chocolate Collagen Protein Ice Cream is healthy for keto enthusiasts who want to exercise and lose weight.
+Keto Chocolate Collagen Ice Cream is a healthy recipe to lose weight and gain muscle.

 Conventional ice cream is the epitome of unhealthy food.
 It is usually loaded with sugar, emulsifiers, stabilizers, acidity regulators, artificial flavors, colors, and other additives.

-On the other hand, this protein ice cream recipe uses only high-quality ingredients.
+On the other hand, this collagen ice cream recipe uses only high-quality ingredients.
 I designed it to be almost carbohydrate-free and provide plenty of healthy fats and amino acids.

 Collagen is the most abundant protein in the human body (Stefanovic 20131).